upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

 Once all 5 commands have been acted out:
 * Return the cards to each player, to be placed face down, underneath their pile (NB, no shuffling, or reviewing the pile)
-* If, during that round, a player's robot was (however fleetingly) on their next target location (in order, Jack, Queen, King),
+* If, during that round, a player's robot was (however fleetingly) on their next target location (in order, a red Jack, Queen, King),
    * remove the matching card from that player's pile
-   * place it face up on the target location
+   * place it face up under the target location (so everyone can see which robots have reached that target)
    * shuffle the player's remaining pile, ensuring it remains face down

 ### Win ?

-If, by the end of the round, one or more player has reached all 3 targets, in order (i.e. Jack, Queen, King), they have won.
+If, by the end of the round, one or more player has reached all 3 targets, in order (i.e. a red Jack, Queen, King), they have won.

 ### Repeat